CottaCush/CurrencyEditText/README.md

  ```

 ### Decimal Places
-The maximum number of decimal digits can be specified using the `maxNumberOfDecimalDigits` attributes in the xml.
+The maximum number of decimal digits can be specified using the `maxNumberOfDecimalDigits` attributes in the xml, requiring
-A default value of 2 will be used, if it isn't specified.
+a minimum value of 1.
+It has a default value of 2.

 ```xml
    <com.cottacush.android.currencyedittext.CurrencyEditText